Jan. 6 committee chair says panel spoke to Bill Barr - NewsBreak

 “Well, yes we do.
 To be honest with you, we’ve had conversations with the former attorney general already,” Thompson said.

 “We’ve talked with Department of Defense individuals.
 We are concerned that our military was part of this big lie on promoting that the election was false,” he said.
-“So if you are using the military to potentially seize voting machines, even though it’s a discussion, the public needs to know.”How long does omicron last on surfaces and in the air?
+“So if you are using the military to potentially seize voting machines, even though it’s a discussion, the public needs to know.”Virginia Beach brothers plead guilty to Capitol riot charges

 A spokesperson for Thompson’s office later clarified that the panel has spoken to Barr, but not specifically about the proposed order.